MCP Server

 - Customer marketing and research: Teams analyze multiple customer conversations to identify trends, feedback themes, and strategic insights.

-The real unlock comes from using the MCP to access multiple transcripts with a single prompt, allowing your team to surface patterns that can inform customer research, buyer insights, messaging and more.
+The real unlock comes from using the MCP server to access multiple transcripts with a single prompt, letting your team surface patterns that can inform customer research, buyer insights, messaging, and more.

-The MCP Connector is available directly within Sequel.
+The MCP server is available directly within Sequel.
 Setup involves adding Sequel as a connector inside your AI tool of choice and authenticating your account.
-Once connected, Sequel transcripts become accessible within your AI environment.
+Once connected, your Sequel data becomes accessible within your AI environment.

 The exact steps vary slightly by platform, but the flow is consistent.
 You can follow the setup guide here.

-After setup, your team can immediately start referencing transcripts in prompts and using the prompt library to guide outputs.
+After setup, your team can immediately start referencing events in prompts and using the prompt library to guide outputs.

-The MCP Connector is included for all Sequel customers at no additional cost and with no plan restriction.
+The MCP server is included for all Sequel customers at no additional cost and with no plan restriction.
 If you are already running webinars in Sequel, you can start using this right away.

 If you are already using Sequel, you can connect it today and start experimenting with your own transcripts.
 If you want to go deeper, explore the prompt library and start with a few high-impact use cases.